 GAE will inform you once a company has shown interest in your application via email.
 Always check the email addresses you provided in your application.
-After you have been notified by GAE, a company representative will contact you to arrange an interview.
+After you have been notified by GAE, a company representative will contact you to arrange an interview via Zoom or MSTeams.
 We encourage all interns to initiate a dialogue and discuss matters such as housing, mentoring and the internship contract.

-The contract is negotiated between the intern and the respective company while GAE has no involvement when it comes to contract conditions.
-Interns should therefore read their respective contracts carefully before signing in order to be able to have the company adjust or discuss certain aspects with them.
-Once the contract is set up and signed by the intern, matters such as salary, vacation, etc. cannot be negotiated retroactively.
-Every intern has to comply with the rules and regulations stated in the contract.
-Please update the respective GAE representatives in Munich, Germany via email about any developments regarding an internship offer.
+The contract is negotiated between the intern and the respective company.
+GAE has no involvement when it comes to contract conditions.
+Therefore, interns should read their respective contracts carefully before signing in order to have the company adjust them if the need arises.
+Once the contract is set up and signed by the intern, matters such as salary, vacation, etc. cannot be negotiated.
+Please inform the GAE representatives in Munich, Germany via email about any developments regarding an internship offer.